bwc126/MLND-Subvocal/README.md

 For each text sample, begin recording, wait two seconds, subvocalize slowly (at slow reading speed).
 Wait two seconds, then subvocalize again.
 Do this a totall of three times for each text sample.
 Wait two seconds after the last subvocalization, then stop recording for that trial.

 We'll then have twenty csv files, each corresponding to a text sample.
 Each file should have subvocal signals for three repretitions of the text sample.
 We might have a way of programmatically compositing these repetitions for each sample, then training a model to look for the actual text as 'labels' on the voltage data's features.

+Sat Mar 4 data: Consists of select samples from Jane Austen data, the same sentences found in Agile Analyst in the Austen csv file.
+The following numbers correspond to the sentences read to produce the Mar 4 data, in order: 1,5,6,8,10,13,17,19,20,23,26,27,28,30,31,32,33,34,40,41,42,43